Feb 10, 2019

 “I’ve never seen anything like it, folks!”
 Jerry says.

 Not long after his comeback, Austin makes a mistake in the ring and Dude capitalizes.
 Momentum shifts back to Dude.
-This constant ebb and flow of power, leading the audience to believe the babyface is coming back only to have the scale tip in the heel’s favor represents what Jake The Snake Roberts called “masturbating people’s emotions”.
 You pop at the explosiveness of an unexpected Austin-clothesline, and each comeback lasts a little bit longer, but just when you start to believe Austin is about to win, Dude or McMahon finds a way to cut him off.

 For example, as Dude gets Austin down on the entryway, McMahon rushes over to Pat and commands him to “remind” the audience that the match is actually “Falls Count Anywhere”.